Matt Damon: 2009–2019: Established actor

+2021–present: Continued positive critical reception

-In 2021, Damon starred in Tom McCarthy's crime drama Stillwater.
-In the film Damon stars as an unemployed oil-rig worker from Oklahoma who sets out with a French woman to prove his convicted daughter's innocence.
-The film costars Abigail Breslin, and Camille Cottin.
-The film had its world premiere at the Cannes Film Festival on July 8, 2021, where it received positive reviews.
-IndieWire praised Damon's performance writing, "Damon’s performance is graced with a quiet softness that offsets the sheer volume of the character he’s playing".
-That same year he released the historical drama The Last Duel which he stars and co-wrote alongside Ben Affleck.
-The film set in medieval France based on the book of the same name focuses on the true story of a knight, Jean de Carrouges, portrayed by Damon, who challenges his former friend, squire Jacques Le Gris to a judicial duel after he's accused of raping his wife Marguerite.
-Adam Driver stars as Le Gris, and Comer stars as his wife.
-Affleck also stars in a supporting role as Count Pierre d'Alençon.
-The film premiered at the 78th Venice International Film Festival.
-The film earned positive reviews despite being a financial failure of the box office.
+As of 2021, the films in which he had appeared had collectively earned over $3.88 billion at the North American box office.
+In 2021, Damon starred in Tom McCarthy's crime drama Stillwater, playing an unemployed oil rig worker from Oklahoma who sets out with a French woman to prove his convicted daughter's innocence.
+The film premiered at the 2021 Cannes Film Festival.
+IndieWire called Damon's performance "graced with a quiet softness that offsets the sheer volume of the character he's playing".
+That same year saw the release of the historical drama The Last Duel, which he starred in and co-wrote alongside Ben Affleck.
+The film, set in medieval France and based on the book of the same name, focuses on the true story of a knight, Jean de Carrouges, portrayed by Damon, who challenges his former friend to a judicial duel after he's accused of raping his wife.
+It premiered at the 78th Venice International Film Festival and was favorably reviewed but a financial failure.

-Upcoming projects

-In 2021, it was confirmed that Damon would reunite with director Christopher Nolan after a cameo in Interstellar, for Nolan's upcoming biographical film Oppenheimer.
-He will be playing Leslie Groves, the director of the Manhattan Project.
-In 2022, he was set to star in Air, a feature film based on the life of former Nike executive Sonny Vaccaro, co-starring and directed by Ben Affleck.
+In 2023, Damon starred as Nike executive Sonny Vaccaro in Air, a drama film about the launch of Air Jordan, co-starring and directed by Affleck.
+It marked the first release from Affleck and Damon's independent production company, Artists Equity, which they formed in 2022.
+The company was founded with a mission to give creators a larger stake in the financial success of their projects, utilizing a data-driven approach to distribution and offering profit participation to both above- and below-the-line talent.
+Following Air, the company's next major project was the Jennifer Lopez-led science fiction film Atlas, released on Netflix in 2024.
+Damon received praise for the role, earning a nomination for a Golden Globe Award.
+He also reunited with Christopher Nolan in the biographical film Oppenheimer, playing Leslie Groves, the director of the Manhattan Project.
+The film was a critical and commercial success, becoming Damon's highest-grossing movie.

+In 2024, Damon starred in and produced The Instigators, alongside Casey Affleck, for Apple TV+.
+The film received mixed reviews, with critics generally praising the chemistry between Damon and Affleck but finding the script formulaic.

+Damon will work with Nolan once again on The Odyssey, portraying Odysseus.